BhaswatiRoy/Complete-Text-Analysis-Streamlit-Web-App/README.md

 | Hate & Offensive Content Page | Text |
 | Sarcasm Detection | Text |

+The text is preprocessed then fed to the model.

 ## Deployment Of The Project

 After the modeling part the model is deployed using Streamlit library on Streamlit Share so that the app is available for usage for everyone.